 Spring '15.
 Enjoys exercise.
 Economics Major.

 Spring '15.
-Enjoys multicultural parties.
+Enjoys multicultural events.
+Ethnic Studies Major.

 Spring '15.
-Enjoys battle games.
+Enjoys games.
 Applied Math Major.

 The leader of Chile's first independent government and a brilliant soldier, Bernardo O'Higgins led the Chilean patriots in their battle for independence.
 A reformer and an idealist, he was the first national leader in the Americas to abolish black slavery.
 An extraordinary leader in face of overwhelming odds, Ohiggins preservered to the very end as he later exiled.